katinas15/katinas15.github.io/README.md

 ## Arduino

 This is a project I have been working for quite a while.
 It is a automated gardening system made with Arduino.
-Not only you can water the plants by checking their moisture, but also send data about the plant to a server, then monitor and maintain plants wirelessly!
+Not only you can water the plants, but also collect data about the plant, then monitor and maintain plants wirelessly!
 <br />
 <br />
 Features:
 - Check moisture of a plant
-- Water it using a pump
+- Water plants using a pump
 - Check if the water tank is empty
 - Track how much water was poured
 - Send sensor data to server (moisture, amounts of water, water tank status)